15 March - 18 April 2023

 The assessment should concern whether the merits of the applicant enable them to perform the proposed project.
 The assessment of the complementary expertise of the participating researchers is only of relevance for the grading of the feasibility of the project.

-- How significant is the applicant’s scientific productivity, impact and other merits in a national and international perspective, in relation to the research area?
+- How significant is the applicant’s scientific productivity, impact and other merits in a national and international perspective, in relation to the research area, and the applicant’s career age?
 Here the emphasis should be on recent (the last 8 years) scientific achievements.

 - Does the applicant adequately consider relevant legal and formal requirements for the proposed research, such as ethical permits and guidelines?